d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 ## The Backpropagation Algorithm

-Let us return to the example of :eqref:`multi-func-def` the previous section where
+Let us return to the example of :eqref:`eq_multi_func_def` the previous section where

 $$
 \begin{aligned}